chousheng/moviegold/README.md

-# Movie Gold
+# MovieGold

-A full-stack movie review app with a backend written in Java (Spring Boot), a frontend in JavaScript (React), and a MongoDB database using Dev Container and Docker Compose for ease of development.
+A full-stack movie review app with a backend in Java (Spring Boot), a frontend in JavaScript (React), and a MongoDB database using Dev Container and Docker Compose for ease of development.

 ![Screenshot](images/screenshot.png)